 The keyboard is the primary input device on our laptops and desktops.
 We use it to type, game, and program.
-We just use the keyboards our devices come with.
-What if you could have a much better experience in typing, gaming and programming?
+What if you could have a much better experience in typing, gaming, and programming?
 It is not really a question though, we are sure of it.
-Stick with us as we go into the world of Mechanical keyboards.
+Stick with us as we go into the world of a mechanical keyboard.

-This article is a comprehensive piece on mechanical keyboards.
+This article is a comprehensive piece on mechanical keyboard.
 Let us begin.

 A brief look into the keyboard.

 The keyboard is an input device with its circuitry and processor.
 Beneath the physical keys on a keyboard is the key matrix.
 Current flows through this key matrix and it helps the processor identify which key has been pressed.
 The matrix contains a grid of circuits running under the keys.
 The circuit within each key is an open circuit.

 Each key has a switch that closes the circuit underneath it.
 Pressing on a key presses this switch which closes the circuit.
 And the processor then uses the location of the closed circuit and interprets the action with the character map.
 The character map lets the keyboard interpret a combination of keys that involve the shift, function, and control keys.
 This is how a key is registered on keyboards, except capacitative keyboards.

 We have gone through how a keyboard works.
 Now let us take a look at what makes the mechanical keyboard special and different from its other counterpart.
 Under the keys on a mechanical keyboard are mechanical switches.
 These switches provide an unmistakable feel to them.
 We will delve deeper into the mechanical keyboard in this article.

 Before we go on, there are some terms you need to know.
 Knowing these terms will make it easier for you to understand what we will discuss in this article.